Pasar al contenido principal Saltar al pie de página del mapa del sitio

 • Medicaid enrollment is handled through individual states.

-• The U.S. Postal Service will continue to deliver the mail.
+• The U.S. Postal Service may continue to deliver the mail.

 • Members of Congress still get paid.